Asana

 Is Asana better than Wrike?

 It depends on what your team prioritizes.
 Asana is better for strategic alignment: goals, OKRs, and portfolios connect daily tasks to company objectives, and the interface is generally easier to learn.
 Wrike is better for enterprise operations: resource planning, creative proofing with Adobe integration, custom AI Agents, and deeply configurable project structures.
-On G2, Asana holds a 4.3/5 rating (3,600+ reviews) and Wrike holds 4.2/5 (4,680+ reviews).
+On G2, Asana holds a 4.4/5 rating (12,888 reviews) and Wrike holds 4.2/5 (4,681 reviews).
+On Capterra, both platforms score 4.5/5 with 13,000+ reviews each.

 How does Asana pricing compare to Wrike?

 Both charge per user at similar tiers.
 Asana Starter ($10.99/user/month) and Wrike Team ($10/user/month) are comparable entry points.
 Asana Advanced ($24.99/user) and Wrike Business ($25/user) are nearly identical for full features.
-Key differences: Wrike Business requires a 5-user minimum ($125/month floor).
+Key differences: Wrike Business requires a 5-user minimum ($125/month floor), and as of January 2026, seats are sold in groups of 5/10/25.
 Asana has a 2-seat minimum.
 Wrike includes time tracking at the Business tier; Asana requires Advanced or a $5.99/user add-on.
-Asana offers monthly billing on paid plans; Wrike requires annual billing.
+Asana offers monthly billing on paid plans (roughly 22% more than annual); Wrike requires annual billing on all paid plans.

 Does Asana have resource management?